Equivalent birational embeddings II: divisors: Introduction

 \section{Introduction}

 Let $X_1, X_2\subset\P^n$ be two birationally equivalent projective varieties.
 It is natural to ask if there exists a Cremona transformation of $\P^n$ that maps $X_1$ to $X_2$, in this case we say that $X_1$ and $X_2$ are Cremona equivalent, see Definition \ref{def:cremona} for the precise statement.
 This is somewhat related to the Abhyankar--Moh problem, \cite{AM} and \cite{Je}.
 Quite surprisingly the main theorem in \cite{MP} states that this is the case as long as the codimension of $X_i$ is at least 2.
 In this work we want to study the case of divisors.
 It is easy to give examples of pairs of birationally equivalent divisors that are not Cremona equivalent.
 Our approach is to use Log Minimal Model Program, LMMP for short, and its variants like Sarkisov Theory and Noether Fano inequalities.
 Via these techniques we are able to produce many examples of these inequivalent embeddings in arbitrary dimensions.
 Moreover we prove that any irreducible and reduced variety, of dimension at most $14$, admits infinitely many non Cremona equivalent divisorial embeddings.
 This shows the difficulty of classifying inequivalent embeddings.
 This is why we next concentrate on two special classes of divisors: plane curves and rational hypersurfaces.
 One can look at Cremona equivalence as the action of the Cremona group of $\P^n$ on the Hilbert scheme of divisors.
 For $\P^2$ both Cremona group and Sarkisov theory are well understood.
 This allows us to address a question posed in \cite{Ii} about minimal degree curves.
-In Theorem \ref{th:main} we give a necessary and sufficient condition to be a curve of minimal degree under the Cremona equivalence.
-This description is not fully satisfactory.
-We do not have a straightforward way to decide whether a curve is minimal or not without a partial resolution of the singularities.
-On the other hand examples, see Example \ref{ex:bad}, show that nested infinitely near singularities give unpredictable behaviour with respect to the Cremona action.
+In Theorem \ref{th:main} we give a necessary and sufficient condition for a curve to be of minimal degree under the Cremona equivalence.
+Even if this description is not fully satisfactory, it is probably the best one.
+Pairs like those described in Example \ref{ex:bad} show that nested infinitely near singularities give unpredictable behaviour with respect to the Cremona action, and a partial resolution of the singularities is needed to decide minimality.
 The second class of divisors we consider is that of rational hypersurfaces.
-A nice result proposed by Coolidge state that a plane curve is Cremona equivalent to a line if and only if $\Ka(\P^2,C)<0$.
+A nice result proposed by Coolidge state that a plane curve is Cremona equivalent to a line if and only if $\Ka(\P^2,C)<0$, see Definition \ref{def:lkod}.
 This statement has been proved and somewhat strengthened by Kumar and Murthy, \cite{KM}.
 Our approach with LMMP techniques gives a new proof of it and suggests a possible extension in arbitrary dimension.
 The idea is to consider a log resolution, say $(S,\overline{C})$, of the pair $(\P^2, C)$ and translate the hypothesis on Kodaira dimension into a geometric restriction to the possible contractions occurring along a LMMP directed by $\overline{C}$.
 In this way we end up on log varieties we are able to control.
-This reminded us the $\sharp$-MMP, \cite{Me}, where again numerical constrain where used to control the birational modification occurring along a LMMP.
-With these two constructions in mind we are able to prove a Coolidge type statement also for rational surfaces in $\P^3$, Theorem \ref{th:3c} and in a weaker form for arbitrary rational divisors in $\P^n$, Remark \ref{rem:kc}.
+This reminded us the $\sharp$-MMP, \cite{Me}, where again numerical constrains where used to control the birational modification occurring along a LMMP.
+With these two constructions in mind we are able to prove a Coolidge type statement also for rational surfaces in $\P^3$, Theorem \ref{th:3c}.